A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Photometric Redshifts

 \subsection{Comparison with spec-zs}

-We compare the results from each of the above photo-z codes to the available spec-zs for our ALMA sample.
+Here we compare the results from each of the above photo-z codes to the available spec-zs.
 The latter do not include tentative spec-zs that we inferred using photo-zs, to avoid biasing the results.
-For completeness, we include the \citetalias{momcheva16} HST grism-zs as one of the ``photo-z'' comparison samples.
+For completeness, we include the \citetalias{momcheva16} HST grism-zs as one of the comparison samples.

 In Figure~\ref{fig:photz_comparison}, we plot $\Delta z \equiv z_{\rm phot} - z_{\rm spec}$ vs. $z_{\rm spec}$ for each of the photo-z methods, labeling the code and the wavelength range used.
-We mark sources previously identified in \citetalias{cowie18} as either blended with foreground objects or $K_s$-dark (black open squares), since these are objects where we would expect optical/NIR-based photo-zs to perform poorly.
-The median reported error on $z_{\rm phot}$ is plotted at the far right in each panel (gray error bars).
+We mark with black open squares the sources previously identified in \citetalias{cowie18} as either blended with foreground objects or $K_s$-dark, since these are objects where we would expect optical/NIR-based photo-zs to perform poorly.
+We plot the median reported error on $z_{\rm phot}$ at the far right in each panel (black error bars).

-To compare performance consistently across methods, we measure the precision (scatter) by computing the normalized median absolute deviation (NMAD), defined as:
+To quantify the performance of each method, we measure the precision (scatter) by computing the normalized median absolute deviation (NMAD), defined as: